TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 [^mol]: The origin of the name <u>method of lines</u> is best illustrated at the following [Wikipedia page](https://en.wikipedia.org/wiki/Method_of_lines#mediaviewer/File:Method\_of\_lines.gif).

-A number of methods have been proposed in the field of numerical mathematics to approximate spatial derivatives.
+A number of methods have been proposed in the field of numerical mathematics for spatial discretization.
 Popular methods are the finite difference, finite volume and finite element methods.
 In this chapter, we restrict ourselves to the traditional numerical method in hydraulic engineering, namely, the finite difference method.
-Another popular method is the finite element method which will be discussed in Chapter {ref}`finite_element_method`.
+Another popular method is the finite element method which will be discussed in Chapter {ref}`Finite Element Method <finite_element_method>`.

 ## Finite difference method